Simultaneous Optimal Transport: General properties of simultaneous optimal transport

 The proof of Theorem \ref{infs} follows a similar path as the classic result in the case $d=1$, except that we need a few new lemmas on joint non-atomicity.
 Recall from the classic proof that non-atomicity allows us to approximate a transport plan using a transport map on each small piece of $X$.
 In our setting, we need joint non-atomicity to achieve this; see Proposition \ref{prop:ssww}.

 \begin{remark} Heuristically, there is a parallel between non-atomicity in the classic setting and joint non-atomicity in our setting.
-For example, \begin{enumerate}[i.] \item Under joint non-atomicity, a Monge transport exists if and only if a Kantorovich transport exists (Proposition \ref{prop:ssww})\footnote{The converse does not hold.
-There are examples where $\bmu$ is not jointly atomless but there exists a unique Kantorovich transport that is also Monge.}.
-In $d=1$ with non-atomicity, this equivalence also holds, although a Kantorovich transport between $\mu$ and $\nu$ exists as soon as $\mu$ and $\nu$ have the same mass.
+For example, \begin{enumerate}[i.] \item Under joint non-atomicity, a Monge transport exists if and only if a Kantorovich transport exists (Proposition \ref{prop:ssww}).
+In the case $d=1$ with non-atomicity, this equivalence also holds, although a Kantorovich transport between $\mu$ and $\nu$ exists as soon as $\mu$ and $\nu$ have the same mass.

 \item Marginal non-atomicity is equivalent to the existence of a uniform random variable and joint non-atomicity is equivalent to the existence of a uniform random variable independent of a $\sigma$-field (Lemma \ref{lem:useful}). \item The joint non-atomicity condition enables us to conclude Monge and Kantorovich problems have the same infimum (Corollary \ref{2infss}), which is true in the case $d=1$ given marginal non-atomicity. \end{enumerate} \end{remark}